By Treven Pyles

 Posted on March 12th, 2021

 Pesticides sprayed on crops become airborne during application and can drift to distance.
 Breathing in "paraquat drift" when the wind spreads droplets of the chemical from the crops to neighboring communities can lead to Parkinson's disease.
 We help residents living near paraquat-treated agricultural lands to file a claim.

-Even the most cautious and responsible paraquat sprayer cannot control what happens to the micro-drops the moment they are released from his plane or tractor, and when conditions are right, these fine spray droplets can end up, for example, settling on the skin of someone who happens to be at the wrong place at the wrong time.
+Even the most cautious and responsible paraquat sprayer cannot control what happens to the micro-drops the moment they are released from his plane or tractor.
+When conditions are right, these fine spray droplets can end up, for example, settling on the skin of someone who happens to be at the wrong place at the wrong time.

-Pesticides sprayed on agricultural land, and in urban areas, become airborne during application and can drift to different distances and also can move up to higher altitudes, thousands of kilometers away.
-To exemplify, a study published in the American Journal of Epidemiology in 2009, revealed that exposure to paraquat within 1,600 feet of a home increased the risk of Parkinson's disease by 75 percent.
+Pesticides sprayed on agricultural land and urban areas become airborne during application and can drift to different distances and move up to higher altitudes, thousands of kilometers away.
+To exemplify, a study published in the American Journal of Epidemiology in 2009 revealed that exposure to paraquat within 1,600 feet of a home increased the risk of Parkinson's disease by 75 percent.

 Parkinson's disease, which affects an estimated 60,000 Americans each year, is a progressive and incurable disease that involves the destruction of brain cells that produce dopamine, an important message-carrying chemical linked with movement.
 The disease starts with a barely noticeable tremor and slowly worsens over time; patients will require a wheelchair and may be bedridden.
 There is no cure for Parkinson's disease, but medication is available to help patients deal with their symptoms and maintain the quality of life.